AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 # You might jump in the rabbit hole that is installing special version of cldoc.
 # It requires coffeescript and sass, which require Node 16 and Python 2, and
-# still fail when building the project.
+# still fails when building the project.
 Luckily there is no need for all that.
 # It is needed for documentation only, and kexts are compiled successfully.
 # You can even try installing it from pip3 and ignore Python 2 altogether.